niCodeLine/modipyCop/README.md

 ## Contributions

 Contributions are welcome!
-If you have improvements or fixes, please send a pull request or open an issue in the GitHub repository.
+If you have improvements or fixes, please feel free to send a pull request or open an issue in the GitHub repository.

 ## License